Mido191020/URL-Shortener/README.md

 ## Contributing

+We welcome contributions!
+To contribute:

+1. Fork the repository.
+2. Create a new feature branch (`git checkout -b feature/your-feature-name`).
+3. Commit your changes (`git commit -m 'Add a new feature'`).
+4. Push to your branch (`git push origin feature/your-feature-name`).
-Contributions are welcome!
-Please feel free to submit a Pull Request.
+5. Submit a Pull Request.

 ## License

-This project is open source and available under the [MIT License](LICENSE).
+This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgements

-- Thanks to all contributors who have helped shape this project.
+- Thanks to all contributors who have helped improve this project.
-- Special thanks to the Node.js, Express, and MongoDB communities for their excellent documentation and resources.
+- Special thanks to the communities behind **Node.js**, **Express**, and **MongoDB** for their excellent resources and documentation.